Timeline of the Gezi Park protests: 4 June

 Thousands took to the streets in Samsun late in the afternoon, marching towards the AKP building.
 Police threw up barricades and the protesters turned the march into a sit-in, blocking traffic through several streets.
 Demonstrations in Samsun went on into the night, opposite to the local AKP office.

 In Antakya, demonstrations were triggered by the death of Abdullah Cömert.
 Tens of thousands of demonstrators took to the streets, carrying his coffin.
 Anger spilled over when police used teargas and water cannons to disperse the crowd.
 Barricades were set up and violent confrontations occurred after the police tried to move in on the protesters.
 The Turkish army was deployed in the streets of Antakya One protester got hit in the eye from a gas canister launched at short range and had to be hospitalized.

 Protests also got violent in Tunceli, with police deploying multiple armored vehicles in chases with demonstrators after they allegedly attacked a AKP office.
 A hospital in the city was reportedly teargassed, and there are reports of dozens of injuries.
 A local Human Rights observer was quoted as saying 'this place is now like Gaza'.

 Clashes between protesters and riot police also occurred in Adana, with police in armored vehicles firing teargas into the crowds at Kasım Gülek Bridge.
 One police officer died after falling off of an underpass while chasing the protesters.

 Anonymous hacked approximately 150 Turkish websites including some of the Turkish government and those of pro-AKP media.

-In Izmir, 16 people were arrested for "encouraging people to revolt" via social media.
+In İzmir, 16 people were arrested for "encouraging people to revolt" via social media.
 One of those arrested was a teenage girl.
 According to her mother, she was being held behind bars without sunlight.

 Iranian nationals (likely refugees) participating in the demonstrations were arrested across the country.
 According to pro-government media they were possibly spies working for the Iranian government.

 On 4 June, Deputy Prime Minister Bülent Arınç, acting on behalf of Erdoğan, who was on an overseas trip, apologized to protesters for "excessive violence" used by the police in the beginning of the riots, but said he would not apologize for the police violence that came after.